Hume Range | Certified Shooting Range

 - Running Boar – Rimfire only

-- 200m - If you wish to shoot at 200m please discuss with the Range Officer.
-Prior to the commencement of shooting at 200m.
-All other ranges, with the exception of the Running Boar, and all danger areas must be cleared.
+- 200m - If you wish to shoot at 200m please discuss with the Duty Range Officer.
+It may be opened from 12.00pm onwards, and all other ranges must close while the 200m is in use.
+Prior to the commencement of shooting at 200m, all other ranges, with the exception of the Running Boar, and all danger areas must be cleared.

 Range Officer Duties